 Finally, we also estimated repeatability (i.e., the upper limit of heritability) of arrival dates at the breeding site.
 High values of repeatability (r) mean that individuals are consistent in their relative arrival timing (e.g., always among the first ones), and vice versa.
 To calculate r, we used for each individual the date of first capture for each year that it was captured.
 This date is a relatively good proxy for the date of arrival at the breeding site, as the data collection usually starts every year approximately when the first toads arrive at the pond.
-As for the individual-level analysis of the breeding phenology, to account for the uncertainty in the assignment of the dates, we repeated the calculation of r 1000 times, sampling different arrival dates every time.
-The date was converted to the day of the year (where January 1st = 1), and then standardised by subtracting the year-specific mean and dividing by the yyear-specific standard deviation.
+The date was converted to the day of the year (where January 1st = 1), and then standardised by subtracting the year-specific mean and dividing by the year-specific standard deviation.
 We then used the function rpt from the package rptR to calculate r using individual ID as the group variable (Stoffel et al., 2017), and bootstrapping 1000 times to obtain the 95% CI.

+As for all the other analyses, to account for the uncertainty in the assignment of the dates, we repeated the calculation of r 1000 times, sampling different arrival dates every time from a uniform distribution, where the arrival date of each individual can be up to the previous capture night, or up to seven days earlier if they were caught during the first capture night of the season.
+We then calculated the 2.5th and the 97.5th percentiles of r to show the spread it can have.
 Given the different reproductive strategies that males and females toads have, with females on average coming to the breeding site later than males and for a shorter period of time (Reading & Clarke, 1983; Loman & Madsen, 1986), we performed sex-specific calculations of r.

 We conducted all the analyses in R (R version 4.1.1; R Core Team, 2020) with RStudio (version 2022.7.1.554; R Studio Team, 2022).